odysa/CVQuest/README.md

 This command line interface (CLI) tool is designed to help interviewers and recruiters by automatically generating interview questions based on a candidate's resume.
 The tool uses a combination of a resume parser to extract information from the resume and an interview question maker to create relevant questions.

+CVQuest also provides a Gradio-based user interface that allows users to upload their resume in PDF format and receive a list of interview questions organized by category.

 ## Features
 * Parse resume files in PDF format and convert them into a JSON format
 * Generate interview questions based on the information extracted from the resume
+* Gradio-based user interface for generating personalized interview questions

 ## Dependencies
 * Python 3.8 or later
 * typer
 * OpenAI
+* Gradio

 # Installation